CDRT/docs/bios/settings/thinkpad/power.md

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
    |:---|:---|:---|:---|
 | SpeedStep | Disable, Enable | No | Intel |

 </details>

 <details><summary>Scheme for AC</summary>

 One of 2 possible options of thermal management scheme to use:

 1.	**Maximize Performance** - reduces CPU throttling.
 Default.
 2. Balanced - balanced sound, temperature, and performance.

-**Note**.
-Each scheme affects fan sound, temperature, and performance.
+?>  Each scheme affects fan sound, temperature, and performance.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
    |:---|:---|:---|:---|
 | AdaptiveThermalManagementAC | MaximizePerformance, Balanced | No | Both |

 </details>

 <details><summary>Scheme for Battery</summary>

 One of 2 possible options of thermal management scheme to use:

 1. Maximize Performance - reduces CPU throttling.
 2.	**Balanced** - balanced sound, temperature, and performance.
 Default.

-**Note**.
-Each scheme affects fan sound, temperature, and performance.
+?>  Each scheme affects fan sound, temperature, and performance.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
    |:---|:---|:---|:---|
 | AdaptiveThermalManagementBattery | MaximizePerformance,  Balanced | No | Both |

 </details>

 <details><summary>Intelligent Cooling Boost</summary>

 Whether to  improve power efficiency by limiting system power based on the selected OS application, when Intelligent Cooling is on.